Romanian president weighs options for PM after vote

-BUCHAREST Romanian President Traian Basescu was left little choice on Monday but to reappoint rival Victor Ponta as prime minister after the leftist's party won an election resoundingly.
+BUCHAREST Romania's President Traian Basescu was left little choice on Monday but to re-appoint rival Victor Ponta as prime minister after the leftist's party won a clear election victory.

-Ponta's Social Liberal Union (USL) won up to 60 percent of votes in Sunday's parliamentary election, results showed.
-The electoral system could give it an even bigger share of seats in the Balkan country's parliament, putting Ponta in a strong position in a power struggle with the right-wing Basescu.
+Ponta's Social Liberal Union (USL) won up to 60 percent of votes in Sunday's parliamentary election, preliminary results showed.
+The electoral system could give it an even bigger share of seats in the Balkan country's parliament, putting Ponta in a strong position in a power struggle with the right wing Basescu.

-Basescu had said he would not ask Ponta to be prime minister again after the USL failed to impeach him in July and while he has since softened his tone, he could try to split the USL by naming someone else from the alliance of leftists and liberals.
+Although Basescu had said he would not ask Ponta to be prime minister again after the USL failed to impeach him in July, he has recently softened his language.
+The president could still name someone else from the USL, seeking to split the broad alliance of leftists and liberals, analysts and local media have said.

 Any uncertainty over a new government would delay talks over a new deal with the International Monetary Fund to replace a 5 billion euro ($6.5 billion) agreement expiring in early 2013.
-The leu currency and Bucharest stocks were a touch lower and bond yields rose slightly, but dealers said they may rally if a new government is in place quickly.
+The leu currency and Bucharest stocks were a touch higher after the results.

-"The USL, which holds a clear majority in parliament after yesterday's vote, has a clear proposal...that Victor Ponta should be prime minister," co-leader Crin Antonescu told reporters.
-"There is no possible other combination."

 Basescu has not yet commented on the election result.
 Ponta has said he hopes the vote will end the political "civil war".